droosma/blog/content/post/exploring-opentelemetry/index.md

       - targets: ['otel-collector:9123']
 ```

-And just like with Jaeger exporter, we just need to restart docker-compose and run the application again, this time visit [http://localhost:5000/metric](http://localhost:5000/metric).
-Prometheus UI should be available at [http://localhost:16686](http://localhost:16686) where if you enter `random_number_count` into the search field you should see the metrics appear in the UI.
+As with the Jaeger exporter, we need to restart docker-compose and run the application again.
+This time, visit [http://localhost:5000/metric](http://localhost:5000/metric).
+The Prometheus UI should be accessible at [http://localhost:9090](http://localhost:9090).
+If you enter `random_number_count` into the search field, you should see the metrics appear in the UI.

 ### Logging

-As the logging signal is not that old yet, there are not that many open source systems out there that support it.
+While the logging signal isn't as mature, there aren't as many open-source systems supporting it yet.

-But I have gotten it to work with [Loki](https://grafana.com/oss/loki/), but don't have much experience with it, so if you see something wrong, please let me know.
+I've managed to utilize [Loki](https://grafana.com/oss/loki/) for this purpose, albeit I lack extensive experience with it, so please correct me if you spot any inaccuracies.

-First we need to add the Loki docker image to the `docker-compose.yml` file:
+Initially, we need to include the Loki docker image in the `docker-compose.yml` file:

 ```yaml
 otel-collector: